Alexey-N-Chernyshov/DMD_project/README.txt

 5. go to the http://localhost:8000

 =============================================================
-HOW TO IMPORT TO OUR DBMS FROM SQL DATABASE:
+(PHASE 3) HOW TO IMPORT TO OUR DBMS FROM SQL DATABASE:
 1. sql database to import must exists.

 2. run src/dbms/psqlloader.py to create datafile for dbms and import data from Postgres